ReplicatorLabs/lua-datatable/README.md

     return value
   end)
 }, {  -- flags are all optional
-  frozen=false,
+  freeze_instances=false,
-  validator=function (data)
+  validator=(function (data)
     if data.active and data.vacation_days <= 5 then
-      -- returning a non-nil value will cause an error when creating an instance return "All active employees must receive at least 5 vacation days." end end
+      -- returning a non-nil value will cause an error when creating an -- instance or mutating an existing instance return "All active employees must receive at least 5 vacation days." end end)
 })

 assert(dt.DataTable.is(Employee))
-assert(not Employee.frozen)
+assert(not Employee.freeze_instances)
 for name, slot in pairs(Employee.slots) do print("Slot: " .. name)
 end